 With the help of large-scale RCTs, survey experiments and field work in the United States, Sweden and Australia, I study social policy delivery, taxation design, public-private partnerships, and how citizens view government in their everyday lives.

 I take particular interest in seemingly innocuous "micro design" factors---e.g., those shaping the process by which benefits are claimed, or the salience of the government's role---which can affect citizens' attitudes about the costs and benefits of government.
-This research draws on political science as well as insights from public policy, behavioral science, public administration and economics.
+This research draws on political science as well as insights from behavioral science, public policy, public administration and economics.

 Before joining MIT, I worked as a research and policy associate at the Community Training and Assistance Center in Boston, where I focused on civil society and education policy.
 Prior to that, I graduated summa cum laude from Wellesley College with a BA in Peace and Justice Studies, Spanish and Psychology.
-My degree includes studies of European law at the Universidad Carlos III in Madrid, work at the MIT Behavioral Research Lab, and field research on civil war and gang violence in Central America.
+My degree includes studies of European law at the Universidad Carlos III in Madrid, running laboratory studies at the MIT Behavioral Research Lab, and field research on civil war and gang violence in Central America.

 My work has been generously supported by MIT, Harvard University's Center for European Studies, the MIT Political Experiments Research Lab, and the Harvard STAR Lab.
 I received the Alice Freeman Palmer Graduate Fellowship awarded by Wellesley College, and was recently awarded the Prince Bertil Prize by the Sweden-America Foundation.